-When we set out to buy our first home two years ago I only had one piece of solid criteria to go by: No condos.
+When we set out to buy our first home two years ago, I only had one piece of solid criteria to go by: No condos.
 My reasons were many, mainly that I didn't want to deal with neighbors so close by while trying to bring up small kids.
 Did I mention yet that we homeschool?
-Having a space for my girls to learn, play and run around was really important to me.
-But as we began to look I realized a lot of other things were important to me too - being in a safe neighborhood, living in a home that wasn't old and in need of repairs we couldn't afford, and having a driveway we wouldn't have to dig our way our of six months out of the year up here in northern Michigan.
-Oh, and we had to find something under $200,000 which in our area is becoming nearly impossible.
+Having a space for my girls to learn, play, and run around was really important to me.
+But as we began to look, I realized a lot of other things were important to me too—being in a safe neighborhood, living in a home that wasn't old and in need of repairs we couldn't afford, and having a driveway we wouldn't have to dig our way out of six months out of the year up here in northern Michigan.
+Oh, and we had to find something under $200,000, which in our area is becoming nearly impossible.

 As we went along, the scope of what we could afford dwindled down to a handful of historic homes that had rotting basements or were 15+ miles from the city proper where my husband works and where we spend most of our spring and summer evenings playing in the parks and visiting family.

 Things weren't looking so good until my mother, from the next room over and possibly just as desperate as I was to move my family and I along on our homeownership journey, texted me a photo of a condo just three miles from the city limits.
 It was a stones throw away from the house my best friend from high school grew up in, in an area that I knew was pretty wholesome.
 Most importantly though, it fell exactly in our price range, a rare find in our tourist town with a serious housing crisis.
 I reluctantly agreed to go check it out with her and by the next day we'd put our offer in.